MoralisWeb3/streams-beta/README.md

 - High availability is not deployed yet
 - We may have to purge the history and logs
 - You may experience some bugs
-- The UI is not fully built out or polished
+- The UI is not fully built out or polished - slick dashboards soon ftw 🤩
 - The response structure may change
 - We are still collecting feedback and may adjust according to it